Exhibit at Pinckney: Bill Cravis' "Happy Campers"

 The Pence Pinckney Gallery at COCC is exhibiting the work of mixed-media and installation-oriented

-artist Bill Cravis, an assistant professor at the college, from May 3-31.
-There will
+artist Bill Cravis, an assistant professor at the college, through July 31.

 The artist, whose work has appeared in the New York Times and once involved the participation of bike commuters in a downtown Portland installation, was an artist in residence this winter at the Caldera Arts Center.
 He has received a McKnight Artist Fellowship at the Northern Clay Center, a Joan Mitchell Foundation grant, and was an artist in residence at the Boston Center for the Arts.
 “Bill brings a fresh voice and vision to Central Oregon,” said COCC art professor Bill Hoppe.